iZeaoGamer/PMRequisites/README.md

 # Installation
 Since this plugin is not officially released on Poggit, you need to download it and either run it from source, or create the `.phar` for it yourself.

+## Releases Page

+You can download this plugin from the GitHub *[releases](https://github.com/HyperFlareMC/PMRequisites/releases)* page.
+Simply download the `.zip` folder, unzip it, then the `.phar` will be waiting for you on the inside.

 ## Running From Source

 ` - Click the "Clone or Download" Button,` <br />